Integrating Innovative Professional Development for EHS/HS classrooms into Statewide Systems

 Since their inception, Head Start and Early Head Start (HS/EHS) have been at the forefront of supporting under-resourced children in nurturing learning environments that promote early learning, health, and family well-being.

-Learn about how the state of Mississippi is seeking to meet their school readiness goals by piloting a systems-level approach to supporting EHS/HS providers, rolling out job-embedded professional development designed to increase the quality of caregiver-child engagement county by county.
-During the webinar, we’ll hear from both state and county leads on the project as well as the WK Kellogg Foundation, the lead funder behind this transformative work.
+In this webinar, we discussed how the state of Mississippi is seeking to meet their school readiness goals by piloting a systems-level approach to supporting EHS/HS providers, rolling out job-embedded professional development designed to increase the quality of caregiver-child engagement county by county.
+We heard from both state and county leads on the project as well as the WK Kellogg Foundation, the lead funder behind this transformative work.

 About Candice Pittman

 Dr. Candice N. Pittman is currently a program manager with the Mississippi Head Start Association (MHSA).
 She holds a bachelor’s degree in business information systems administration, a master’s degree in instructional technology, and a doctoral degree in instructional systems and workforce development all from Mississippi State University.
 She has years of experience in the areas of social science, early childhood education, and workforce development.
 She has also authored several technical reports and publications in workforce development, instructional design, and early childhood education.

 Bridgette Jackson is a native of Greenville, Miss.
 She is a graduate of Mississippi Valley State University with a bachelor’s degree in early childhood.
 She has over 20 years of experience in early childhood education and is employed with Washington County Opportunities’ Head Start/Early Head Start program where she serves in dual capacities as the deputy director and the education manager.
 She works with agencies such as The Council for Professional Recognition (CDA) as a professional development specialist (evaluating early childhood programs) and certified trainer for the Mississippi State Department of Early Childhood Education.
 Mrs. Jackson is also certified as a CLASS (Classroom Assessment Scoring System) observer.